zevv/nim-memory/nim-memory.md

 The above snippet will allocate memory on the heap to store an object of type `Thing` The _address_ of the newly allocated memory block is returned by `new`, which is now of type `ref Thing`.

-A `ref T` is a special kind of pointer, and Nim can do most of the magic for you to make it easier to work with it.
-You can use a `ref object` just as if it was a normal object on the stack, and Nim will make sure the right thing happens.

-todo: garbage collector
+A `ref` is a special kind of pointer which is generally managed by Nim for you.
+More on this in the section 'The heap' below.

 == Memory organization in Nim